 Savory Beef Pot Pie is pure comfort food at its finest, just like grandma use to make.

 Grandmothers have been making pot pies for generations.
 And nothing represents comfort food any better than a homemade beef pot pie.
 Personally, I don’t remember my grandma ever making a pot pie.
 And the only kind I remember ever eating as a child was a frozen pot pie.

 A frozen pot pie has its place, but a homemade pot pie is divine.
 A nice flaky crust covering a pile of savory, tender beef and veggies!
 You can make this beef pot pie recipe a little quicker by using a pre made pie crust.
 Or you can use my perfect pie crust recipe which really is easy and delicious!
-The filling for the pot pie is a combination of steak, carrots, and potatoes, chicken broth and seasoning.
+The filling for the pot pie is a combination of steak, carrots, chicken broth and seasoning.
 The meat and veggies are browned and then baked until nice and tender.